 It also distributes security tips through bulletins, posters, and College publications and will provide the campus community with timely notice of criminal activity on and around the campus or on neighboring campuses should it occur.

 Sex Offender Registry and Access to Related Information

 Welcome Center and Access to Campus

-The office of the Vice President for Finance and Administration is responsible for campus safety, and the Director of Public Safety and Vice President meet regularly to discuss campus security issues.
+The office of the Vice President for Finance is responsible for campus safety, and the Director of Public Safety and Vice President meet regularly to discuss campus security issues.

 In screening prospective students and employees, the College reserves the right to deny admission or employment to any individual who has been convicted of a felony or misdemeanor and who, in the opinion of the College, poses a threat to the serenity of the campus.

 Student and Staff Responsibility The cooperation and involvement of all members of the Cabrini community in an overall program of campus safety is a necessary prerequisite for success.

 By working hand-in-hand with the Public Safety staff, students have the greatest influence over campus security.

 Public Safety Summary